Opposition day: Seasonal work

 Voting No meant

-Reject the opposition motion on seasonal work, backing the government's existing approach to seasonal labour in agriculture
+Reject the opposition's motion on seasonal work, with the Labour government defending its own approach to seasonal worker policy and agricultural labour supply.

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.